Degree Requirements

 Note: Approval comes with a fee.
 See Fees & Holds.

-FILING DEADLINES — The program of study must be submitted on an official Program of Study form to The Graduate School by the end of the student’s third (3rd) semester of graduate attendance.
+FILING DEADLINES — The program of study must be submitted via the Graduate Program of Study process in MyInfo to The Graduate School by the end of the student’s third (3rd) semester of graduate attendance.
 A one-time fee is associated with the filing of this form.
 See Fees & Holds.
 See Requirements/General/Other Credits.

-A student must have an approved Program of Study and Committee form on file with The Graduate School prior to sitting for any portion of the comprehensive examination or dissertation defense.
+A student must have an approved, not just submitted, Program of Study and Committee on file with The Graduate School prior to sitting for any portion of the comprehensive examination or dissertation defense.

 CHANGES TO THE PROGRAM OF STUDY — The program of study may be amended through the course of the student’s graduate study.
-Changes to a student’s program of study must be made through the Program of Study Revision form and recommended by the graduate committee chair and department head.
+Changes to a student’s program of study must be made through the Program of Study process in MyInfo and recommended by the graduate committee chair and department head.
 Final approval rests with The Graduate School.
-No fee is associated with this form.
+No fee is associated with revisions.

 HOLDS — See Fees & Holds.